spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v5/converting-images/defining-conversions.md

 ## Using model properties in a conversion

-When registering conversions inside the `registerMediaConversions` function you won't have access to your model properties.
+When registering conversions inside the `registerMediaConversions` function you won't have access to your model properties by default.
 If you want to use a property of your model as input for defining a conversion you must set `registerMediaConversionsUsingModelInstance` to ` true` on your model.

 ```php